 Our faculty and visiting scholars are among the most renowned in their respective fields.
 Their works and profiles will soon be available on this website for your reference and direct contact.

-These texts will be made available in easily readable PDF formats, which can either be viewed directly on our website or downloaded to your digital devices—such as mobile phones or personal computers—for later use.
+These texts will be made available in easily readable PDF formats, which can either be viewed directly on our website or downloaded to your digital devices like mobile phones or personal computers, for later use.

 Please feel free to contact us for more details.